rsm-gh/akbl/README.md

     def set_lights(self, state: bool) -> None:
         """Set the lights on or off."""

-    def set_colors(self,
-                   mode: str,
-                   speed: int,
-                   left_colors: str | list[str],
-                   right_colors: None | str | list[str] = None) -> bool:
+    def set_fixed_mode(self, colors: list[str], speed: int = 1) -> bool:
         """
-            Change the lights colors and mode.

-            :param str mode: Can be fixed, morph, or blink.
+            Change all the light zones, with the fixed mode.
+Each color of the list will be set in all the zones, and it will move to the next value depending on the speed.

+            If only one color is provided, the lights will remain at one single color and the speed will not have any effect.

+            :param list[str] colors: A list of Hex colors.
+            :param int speed: Speed for switching each zone to the next color, 1 =< speed >= 256.
+        """

+    def set_blink_mode(self, colors: list[str], speed: int = 50) -> bool:
+        """
+            Change all the light zones, with the blink mode.
+Each color of the list will be set in all the zones, and it will blink depending on the speed.

+            :param list[str] colors: A list of Hex colors.
+            :param int speed: Speed for blinking, 1 =< speed >= 256.
+        """

+    def set_morph_mode(self,
+                       colors: list[Tuple[str, str]],
+                       speed: int = 50) -> bool:
+        """
+            Change all the light zones, with the morph mode.
+Each color pair of the list will be set in all the zones, and it will create a gradient from the first color, to the second color, depending on the speed.

+            :param list[tuple(str, str)] colors: A list of lists containing two values of Hex colors.
-            :param int speed: Speed of the theme, 1 =< speed >= 256.
+            :param int speed: Speed for switching each zone to the next color, 1 =< speed >= 256.
-            :param str|list[str] left_colors: It can be a single hex_color or a list of hex_colors.
-            :param None|str|list[str] right_colors:
-                These colors are used for the morph mode.
-                It can be a single hex_color or a list of hex_colors.
-                It must have the same number of items than left_colors.
         """
 ```